statuc30721/docker_image_management/README.md

 There are a variety of reasons this can occur.
 In this intance it was because the script was trying to pull a image that was not hosted on a known repository server.
 The image was a custom one that I built to run jenkins.

 # Workflow
-Here is wherer the script creates a tenmporary working directory, creates a list of docker images on the system, pulls the version tagged as "latest" from a known repository and then deletes the working directory and files inside the working directory.
+Here is where the script creates a tenmporary working directory, creates a list of docker images on the system, pulls the version tagged as "latest" from a known repository and then deletes the working directory and files inside the working directory.

 # Dangling images
 This is where the script will report if you have "unused" docker objects.
 They call them "dangling images".